Sodium dodecyl sulfate: Production

-SDS is synthesized by treating lauryl alcohol with sulfur trioxide, oleum, or chlorosulfuric acid to produce hydrogen lauryl sulfate.
+The resulting half ester of sulfuric acid is then neutralized with alkali.

 Lauryl alcohol can be used in pure form or as a mixtures of fatty alcohols.
 When produced from these sources, "SDS" products are a mixture of various sodium alkyl sulfates with SDS being the main component.
 For instance, SDS is a component, along with other chain-length amphiphiles, when produced from coconut oil, and is known as sodium coco sulfate (SCS).
 SDS is available commercially in powder, pellet, and other forms (each differing in rates of dissolution), as well as in aqueous solutions of varying concentrations.

 Safety

 SDS is not carcinogenic in low concentrations according to some studies.
 Like all detergents, sodium lauryl sulfate removes oils from the skin, and can cause skin and eye irritation.
 It has been shown to irritate the skin of the face, with prolonged and constant exposure (more than an hour) in young adults.
 SDS may worsen skin problems in individuals with chronic skin hypersensitivity, with some people being affected more than others.